Achieving the Quantum Fisher Information Bound in Pseudo-Hermitian Sensors

-To recap, for quantum systems governed by a pseudo-Hermitian Hamiltonian $\PH$ and whose corresponding metric eigenbasis is independent of the system parameter $\theta$, the upper bound on the corresponding CQFI is completely determined by the maximal SQFI of the associated Hermitian Hamiltonian $\HH$.
-This result highlights the key insight of our work.

-The above observation implies that, in general, $\cal PT$-symmetric and nonreciprocal pseudo-Hermitian systems do {\it not} exhibit any fundamental advantage in quantum sensing over their associated Hermitian counterparts.
-That is, when the optimal measurement strategy is employed, these non-Hermitian systems {\it cannot} outperform equivalent Hermitian systems in terms of sensitivity.
-These conclusions are consistent with the previous findings in Ref.~\cite{Ding2023,Zeng2025}.
-Though, our analysis is entirely general and does not rely on any additional resources or assumptions, and utilizes the proper framework to establish this correspondence.
+At first glance, the revealed duality in~\eqref{equiv} suggests that pseudo-Hermitian systems offer no fundamental sensing advantage over their Hermitian counterparts: under optimal measurements, sensitivities coincide.
+These preliminary conclusions agree with Refs.~\cite{Ding2023,Zeng2025}, which, however, rely solely on the quantum dilation framework, thus necessitating additional resources and assumptions.

-However, for a fixed measurement protocol, e.g., involving linear parameter perturbations, these pseudo-Hermitian systems can still exhibit quantum sensing supremacy.
-This is because {\it linear} perturbations in pseudo-Hermitian systems may correspond to {\it nonlinear} perturbations in their Hermitian counterparts, encoded in the similarity transformation, thereby leading to an effective enhancement in sensitivity.
-We substantiate this conclusion by analyzing these two minimal paradigmatic pseudo-Hermitian models below.
+Nevertheless, and most crucially, in the linear sensing regime pseudo-Hermitian systems can still exhibit enhanced performance.
+This is because linear perturbations in the pseudo-Hermitian frame may map to nonlinear perturbations in the Hermitian frame via the similarity transformation $S$, thus effectively amplifying sensitivity.
+It is well established that, when the parameter under interest couples to the Hermitian system nonlinearly, it results in enhanced sensing precision~\cite{Boixo2008}.
+We further substantiate these conclusions below by analyzing two minimal paradigmatic models.